 This guide will help you understand

-- how reverse shoulder replacement differs from shoulder replacement
+- How to reverse shoulder replacement differs from shoulder replacement

 What parts of the shoulder are involved?